Joe Biden sexual misconduct allegation: Denial and response

 Biden personally addressed the allegation on May 1, declaring in a live interview on the MSNBC program Morning Joe that "it never, never happened".
 Additionally, Biden issued an official statement denying the allegation, and calling for the media to "examine and evaluate the full and growing record of inconsistencies in her story, which has changed repeatedly in both small and big ways".
 In his formal statement, Biden referenced the Violence Against Women Act he said he wrote "over 25 years ago", adding:

 Following the allegation, David Axelrod, a former top aide for President Barack Obama's 2008 campaign, stated that the vetting process for choosing Biden as the Vice President did not find any allegations of sexual misconduct.

-On May 14, asked by MSNBC's Lawrence O'Donnell if he remembered Reade, Biden said, "to be honest with you, I don't."
+In 2020, when asked by MSNBC's Lawrence O'Donnell if he remembered Reade, Biden said, "To be honest with you, I don't."